-The government has committed to funding the primary school Sports Premium up until 2020 – an investment worth £750 million.
-This means that King Edwin will receive £9,455 for 2016 / 2017.
+The government has committed to funding the primary school Sports Premium up until 2024 – an investment worth £750 million.

 Purpose of the funding

 The funding can only be spent on improving provision of P.E. and sport in schools, though schools can choose how they do this, including:

 - Employing specialist P.E. teachers or sports coaches to work alongside primary teachers to improve teaching skills

 - Provision of new or additional after school sports clubs or coaching during school time

 - Materials or training time for teacher professional development

 - Participation/running sports competitions or increasing participation in school games

 - Participation in competitions between schools